Teen student killed, 2 Hamilton men injured in early morning shooting

 “With deep regret, we inform the Hamilton City School District community about the tragic loss of Miami School student Mikina Riley,” the district posted.
 “Mikina was the victim of a deadly shooting that occurred last night in Hamilton, and our thoughts, prayers and condolences are with the Riley family.”

-The District Crisis Intervention Team will be available for students and staff at Miami School to support those in need.
+The District Crisis Intervention Team is available for students and staff at Miami School to support those in need.

 A female caller said, “Three people shot.
 We need an ambulance now.”